apache/activemq-website/src/components/classic/documentation/mqtt.md

 ### Security

-The ActiveMQ Classic MQTT Transport implementation fully supports an [ActiveMQ Classic security](security) mechanism.
+The ActiveMQ MQTT Transport implementation fully supports an [ActiveMQ security](security) mechanism.
 Also, the authorization policies will be applied when you try to access (read/write) certain destinations.

 ### Enabling MQTT over NIO